ericdow/topfun/README.md

 libeigen3-dev

-libnoise-dev

 libfreetype6-dev

+libnoise and assimp are built alongside TopFun
-Assimp is used to load meshes and must be built yourself.
-Make sure to add -fPIC to C/C++ flags in CMake when compiling it.
+Make sure to add -fPIC to C/C++ flags in CMake when compiling assimp